Open Call.

 (more coming soon)

-Alternatively, you may establish your own pavilion or embassy, take on the role of artist/curator, organize an open call (optional) or invite your favourite artists to participate.
+Alternatively, you may self appoint yourself, and establish your own pavilion or embassy, take on the role of curator, organize an open call (optional) or/and invite your favourite artists to participate.

 Note: The Wrong Biennale does not review individual artwork submissions.
-Only pavilion and embassy proposals are considered.
+Only pavilion and embassy proposals are reviewed and considered.

 November 1st, 2o25

-Official opening of The Wrong Biennale, featuring all selected pavilions and embassies.
+Official opening of The Wrong Biennale, featuring all selected pavilions and embassies at thewrong.org and selected locations worldwide.

 Guidelines.

-Embrace timeless creativity, joy, and artistic innovation, highlighting wonder and pushing on the positive aspects of humanity.
+Embrace timeless creativity, joy, and artistic innovation, highlighting wonder and pushing on the positive aspects of humanity, and AI.

-Avoid themes centered on hate, conflict, controversy, current news, or violence.
+Avoid themes and artworks centered on hate, conflict, war, controversy, current news, or violence.
 Clearly label any adult-only content.

 Pavilions must remain online from November 1, 2025, to March 31, 2026.
-Embassies must take place within this timeframe.
+Embassies must launch within the 7th edition timeframe.

 The Wrong is an art biennale, not a commercial art fair or NFT marketplace.
 Pavilions featuring pay-per-view, cryptocurrency wallet requests, or other intrusive practices will not be accepted.